Keeping Pet Turtles

 - Always make sure to wash your hands thoroughly after handling your turtle.

-- It is good practice to keep a record of your turtle’s weights and feeding habits.
+- It is good practice to keep a record of your turtle’s weights and feeding habits, especially juveniles.